EngFlow/codelabs/README.md

 # Bazel Codelab

-## Exercise 1: Hello, Bazel!
+## Exercise 2: Hello, Bazel!
-In this exercise, we will build and execute a `java_binary` target.
+In this exercise, we will write the rule invocation for the `java_binary` that you ran in the last exercise.
 Start by opening `java/src/main/java/bazel/bootcamp/BUILD`:

 1. Add a `java_binary` target for the `HelloBazelBootcamp.java` file
    <details><summary>Solution</summary>